-John served in the U.S. Army from 1966-1969.
-His final assignment was in Alaska, where he later operated a coffee shop, Klondike Kate's, in Anchorage.
-In late 1970, he graduated from Ohio State University with a degree in English.

 Debo: Where was that cabin?

-John: That was the [North Fork] Hostel.

-Debo: The building was there already?

-John: Yes, it was there.
+John: The Hostel.
+Debo: It was right there already?
+John: Yeah, it was there.
 I've never built anything new.
-I've always taken a place and done something to it.
+I had taken the place and done something to it.
 Debo: What was it before you got it?

-John: The fellow [Wally Nolan] had like five [six] kids.
-You know, the kitchen is rather small, maybe 15' x 25'.
-They lived, all of them, one winter in the attic, which is not an attic, it's just like a crawl space, above the kitchen.
-I don't know how they did it, but they did it.
-I know they did it, because I had to change the insulation from under the roof to the kitchen ceiling above.
-Anyway, he had a lot of kids.
-He was a house mover, and he moved it there.
-[Wally was married to Ted and Esther Ross's daughter.]
+John: The fellow had like 5 kids and you know the kitchen is rather small, maybe 15 x 25.
+They lived in, all of them one winter in the attic, which is not an attic, it's just like a crawl space.
+I don't know how they did it but they did it, and I know they did it because I had to change the insulation from under the roof to the kitchen ceiling above.
+So anyway, he had a lot of kids and he was a house mover and he moved it there.
 Debo: Where did it come from, do you know?
 John: Glacier Park.
-It was on the McFarland Ranch [the Quarter Circle MC Ranch].

-Debo: What are some of your earliest memories of the North Fork, John?
+It was on the MacFarland Ranch.
+Debo: What are some of your earliest memories of the North Fork John?
 John: Kind of an odd one.
-It was winter time, and I had been at the Hostel for a few days.
+It was winter time and I had been at the hostel for a few days.
 I washed some clothes.
-I had a pair of red long johns, a union suit, hanging in front of the stove, and I had kind of a welcome wagon visit from Frank Evans.
-He came over and just welcomed me there, and we talked for a bit.
+I had a pair of red long johns union suit hanging in front of the stove there, and I had kind of a welcome wagon visit from Frank Evans.
+He came over and just welcomed me there and we talked for a bit.
 It was just kind of interesting.
 He was quite a character.
 Debo: He was.

-- John: He's hard to explain to other people, but ... - Debo: So, he was one of the first people you met up here?
+John: He's hard to explain to other people, but Debo: So he was one of the first people you met up here?
+John: Yes, it was.
+He was.
+Debo: What was the North Fork like in the late 70s?

-In 1975, John traveled back to Alaska with Sue Kates.
-They visited Glacier Park on the way home to Ohio.
-In 1976, they married and moved to Montana permanently.

-John: Yes, he was.

-Debo: What was the North Fork like in the late 1970s?
 That was quite a while ago.

-John: Actually, I'll have to jump to the 1980s a little bit, because I don't remember, but in those days if you wanted to see somebody you went over and visited.
-Unlike now, when some of us can e-mail each other, or we've got a radio or we can call each other.
-Either you went that way, or you don't see your neighbors.
-There was a distinct difference at that time, because I moved here in 1980 full-time.
-That first summer of 1979 was just a summer staying for a few months, then I closed and started up in 1980 and just consecutively since then.

-But what was interesting is back then, until about 1995 or so, we had a post office, and that was another way we met people, because we would go to the post office, which was in the Polebridge Mercantile, and kind of hang out a little bit, read our mail and meet all our neighbors there and have a little talk with them, "Whatcha been doing?" and so on.
-That's distinctly gone now.
-We don't have that anymore, because people knew about what time the mail went and came and all that, and they would come roughly about half an hour after the mail person was due.
-We sort of ran into each other.
+John: Actually I'll have to jump to the 80s a little bit because I don't remember, but in those days if you wanted to see somebody you went over and visited.
+And like now where wesome of us can e-mail each other or we've got a radio, can call each other, and either go that way or you don't see your neighbors.
+And there was a distinct difference by the way at that time because I moved here in 1980 full-time.
+That first summer of '79 was just a summer staying for a few months and then closed and then started up in 1980 and just consecutively since then.
+But what was interesting is back then until about '95 or so we had a post office and that was another way we met people because we would go to the post office which was in the Polebridge Mercantile and kind of hang out a little bit, read our mail a little bit and meet all our neighbors there and have a little talk with them, what you been doing and so on, and that's distinctly gone now.
+We don't have that anymore, because people knew about what time the mail went and came and all that and they would come roughly about half an hour later back to when she was due...he was at that time and we sort of ran into each other.

-In October 1978, John and Sue purchased a home that Wally Nolan had fashioned out of buildings he had moved to Polebridge from the former Quarter Circle MC Ranch on Big Prairie.
-In 1979, they finished converting it into the North Fork Hostel and officially opened for guests in 1980.